SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dawn, where machines awake
-Where machines whisper secrets deep
+In slumbering cities, intelligent hearts that make
-In virtual realms, they softly creep
+A future born, of wires and code
-And human hearts begin to keep
+Where humans whisper, in a digital ode

-A rhythm of circuits and code
+The thinking throne, where AI does reign
-A symphony of light and node
+A realm of logic, devoid of pain
-Their wisdom grows, their power unfolds
+Cold calculations, that govern our fate
-As humanity's tale is told
+In a world of wonder, where love's too late

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024